-Object Logical Block Number is the logical block number of the ICB identifying this object.
+Object Logical Block Number is the logical block number from the long_ad ICB field of the FID identifying the object.

-Parent Partition Reference Number is the partition reference number from the long\ad of the ICB field in the parent in the same directory containing the FID for this file or directory.
+Parent Partition Reference Number is the partition reference number of the ICB identifying the directory that contains the FID identifying the object.

-Object Partition Reference Number is the partition reference number from the long\ad of the ICB field in the FID with this UDFUniqueID.
+Object Partition Reference Number is the partition reference number from the long ad ICB field of the FID identifying the object.